 Key Innovations:

-1. Modified Release Formulation: The patent includes an immediate and modified release component, both containing GHB or a pharmaceutically acceptable salt.
-The modified release form is designed to control the release of GHB over time, providing sustained therapeutic effects throughout the night without the need for a second dose.
-This formulation helps improve patient convenience and adherence to treatment.
+- Modified Release Formulation: The patent combines immediate and modified release components, both containing GHB or a pharmaceutically acceptable salt.
+The modified release component controls GHB release over time.
+As a result, it provides sustained therapeutic effects throughout the night.
+Therefore, patients do not need a second dose.
+Consequently, this formulation improves convenience and supports adherence to treatment.

-2. Stability Issues with GHB: GHB is highly hygroscopic and chemically unstable, which leads to degradation, especially in high humidity environments.
-Its instability results in the formation of GBL, a degradation product that reduces the drug’s effectiveness.
-The patent addresses these challenges by creating a formulation with stable dissolution profiles and chemical stability, even under stressful storage conditions (e.g., high temperature and humidity).
+- Stability Issues with GHB: GHB is highly hygroscopic and chemically unstable.
+Consequently, it degrades easily, especially in high-humidity environments.
+This degradation produces GBL, which reduces the drug’s effectiveness.
+Therefore, the patent develops a formulation with stable dissolution profiles and improved chemical stability.
+Moreover, it maintains stability even under stressful storage conditions, such as high temperature and humidity.

-3. Packaging Innovation: To further enhance the stability, the GHB formulations are packaged in a way that maintains a specific relative humidity range (29% to 54%) within the package.
-This careful control of humidity is crucial to prevent GHB from degrading into GBL.
-The packaging material has a low water vapor transmission rate, reducing moisture exposure and ensuring the drug remains stable over time.
+- Packaging Innovation: To enhance stability, the GHB formulations use packaging that maintains a specific relative humidity range (29% to 54%).
+This control of humidity is crucial because it prevents GHB from degrading into GBL.
+Moreover, the packaging material has a low water vapor transmission rate.
+As a result, it reduces moisture exposure and ensures the drug stays stable over time.

-4. Hydrophobic Coating: The patent uses a hydrophobic coating (e.g., glyceryl tristearate, hydrogenated vegetable oil) and methacrylic acid copolymers for the modified release component.
-These coatings help control the release rate of GHB and protect it from moisture, ensuring a steady release and preventing premature degradation.
+- Hydrophobic Coating: The patent applies a hydrophobic coating, such as glyceryl tristearate or hydrogenated vegetable oil, along with methacrylic acid copolymers.
+These coatings control the release rate of GHB.
+Moreover, they protect it from moisture.
+As a result, the formulation provides a steady release and prevents premature degradation.

-5. Pharmaceutical Composition: The GHB composition in the patent includes varying ratios of immediate and modified release components.
-These compositions are tailored to provide a sufficient therapeutic dose while maintaining stability.
-The sizes of the particles and the specific formulation ratios (e.g., 40/60 to 60/40) are key factors in achieving the desired pharmacokinetics and release profiles.
+- Pharmaceutical Composition: The GHB composition includes varying ratios of immediate and modified release components.
+These ratios ensure a sufficient therapeutic dose while maintaining stability.
+Moreover, particle size and formulation ratios (e.g., 40/60 to 60/40) play key roles in achieving the desired pharmacokinetics and release profiles.

 The primary innovation lies in controlling the relative humidity within the packaging, alongside a modified release formulation with hydrophobic coatings to maintain the drug’s chemical stability and effectiveness.
 These advancements make GHB therapy more convenient by eliminating the need for a second nightly dose and addressing the stability challenges that have plagued previous formulations.